Infilonic/OOP-for-Scrap-Mechanic/README.md

 As of now, Scrap Mechanic uses the LuaJIT runtime environment.
 The latest stable version of LuaJIT supports Lua 5.1.
 You're not able to use functions from versions higher than 5.1.

 ## How to start
-It is assumed, that you start with a blank Scrap Mechanic mod in order to have an easy and clean start with this library.
+It is assumed, that you start with a blank Scrap Mechanic mod, in order to have an easy and clean start with this library.

 - Copy the library files in the `Scripts` folder of your Scrap Mechanic mod
-- It's a good thing to put the content of the library in a separate folder
+- It's a good thing to put the library content in a separate folder

 ```
 .